Essential Winter Protection

 In Colorado Springs, winter temperatures regularly drop well below freezing.
 Water left in your irrigation lines will expand, cracking pipes and shattering valves.
 A professional blowout is the only way to ensure 100% of the water is removed.

-Rafter Three uses high-volume, regulated compressed air to safely clear your system without damaging delicate components like heads and sensors.
+Springs Irrigation uses high-volume, regulated compressed air to safely clear your system without damaging delicate components like heads and sensors.

 Our Winterization Service Includes: